kevin-hogan/diplomat/README.md

 The configuration file is a dictionary containing names of the plugins to be used along with the parameters required by the respective plugins. e.g. The OverspeakingPlugin expects the values "Message Window Size", etc.
 As a plugin developer, you can choose what parameters you wish to source from the environment.
 The config file will be read and passed as an argument to the constructor of the main class.
+The presence or absence of a feature in the configuration file determines whether that feature will be enabled for a particular agent.

 #### Setting up the SlackBot app:
 You need to do the following to setup your slackbot: